We See You

 We See You – sounds the alarm

-In autumn and winter 2025, a concert series will take place in six Swiss cities.
-Improvising musicians will perform their own works as well as versions of Sound the Alarm – a “composed improvisation” initiated by Clayton Thomas.
-Each concert is unique, but all share a common gesture: taking a stand and opening spaces for compassion through sound.
+The series began in the autumn and winter of 2025 and took place in six Swiss cities.
+Improvising musicians performed their own music as well as versions of Sound the Alarm—a “composed improvisation” conceived by Clayton Thomas.
+Each concert was unique, but all shared the same gesture: taking a stand and opening, through sound, spaces of empathy.
+We See You continues in 2026 with new projects and concerts.

 What you can do